 We enter the world, each of us, through the birth canal of our species, limited in the ways that are specific to our existence as human beings.
 We cannot run as fast as the cheetah, we do not possess the claws and teeth of a lion and we cannot swim underwater like a fish.
 From this starting point, what is possible for us is not at all infinite, and further constrained by the genetic, familial, and societal conditions that encapsulate our lives.

-This Cone of Possibility encompasses all of our behavior, not just our outward physical reactions, but our mental and emotional behavior and the triggers that lie within us waiting to be clicked by circumstance.
+This Vision of Personal Expression encompasses all of our behavior, not just our outward physical reactions, but our mental and emotional behavior and the triggers that lie within us waiting to be clicked by circumstance.
 We do not and cannot see ways of behaving that do not lie within that possibility, though thankfully our Vision can move, as it does each time we react in ways that we wish we hadn’t and later recognize a different way of behaving in the future.
 The judgment of wanting to have acted differently can only happen because we are now in a different context, with a moved Vision of what is possible.
 Judgment does not mean accuracy, rather it’s a recognition of our desire to become better versions of ourselves.

 Behavior exists as insight to our inner lives since we act based on what we believe ourselves capable of.
 Behavior is also an indicator of what we care about since we are triggered by what we find important and meaningful.
 Thirdly, behavior is also helpful in determining how our perception or self-narrative has limited us.
 Relational-ACT seeks to shift the focus on individual acts that leads to debilitating judgment of the whole person, by instead exploring each response within the context of the person’s life and their framing of it.
 This doesn’t remove responsibility so much as allow the relationships of our lives to show us new ways of reaching for the best of who we know ourselves to be.